-Background Objectives , , , , , , , , , , , , , , , , , , , , Success Criteria - Understand endently: f symmetry on De Morgan's designs symmetry occurs in nature and in shapes and patterns antidently a line of symmetry Assessment d answer session of worksheets to acceptable level Prerequisites - Previous wor lessons 1 - 5 rk on geometry and properties of basic shape from KS1/KS2, Materials - William De Morgan's designs - Pencil - Tracing paper - A range of fruits with symmetry when sliced, e.g. tomatoes - Reflective symmetry worksheets 16 - 17 from the education Lesson Plan Time Activity Key Points/outcome 25 minutes Introduction (and clean up) Symmetry occurs naturally - slice kiwis, strawberries, oranges etc to show naturally occurring symmetry (and provide healthy snacks!)
-Ask pupils to find the number of lines of symmetry in basic shapes and William De Morgan's elaborate designs to understand the basic idea of lines of symmetry Lessons 6 and 7 Worksheets - Complete worksheets 16 - 17 from education pack 10 minutes at end of each lesson Tidy away and plenary Pupils should be able to identify various shapes, angles and constructions in William De Morgan's designs from images of his ceramics
+Background Objectives - Understand symmetry and identify it in the work of William De Morgan Success Criteria The child can indepe - Draw lines of ndently: f symmetry on De Morgan's designs - Understand symmetry occurs in nature and in shapes and patterns - Describe con fidently a line of symmetry Assessment - Question and d answer session - Completion of worksheets to acceptable level Prerequisites - Previous wor rk on geometry and properties of basic shape from KS1/KS2, Matorials IESSUIIS I = 3 Aorgan's designs IVIALEITAIS - William De N - Tracing pape r - A range of fr uits with symmetry when sliced e.g. tomatoes - Reflective sv mmetry worksheets $16 - 17$ from the education pack Lesson Plan nenective sy ninetry worksheets to 17 nom the education pack Time Activity Key Points/outcome -,, 25 minutes Introduction (and Symmetry occurs naturally - slice kiwis, clean up) strawberries, oranges etc to show naturally occurring symmetry (and provide healthy snacks!) - Ask pupils to find the number of lines of symmetry in basic shapes and William De Morgan's elaborate designs to understand the basic idea of lines of symmetry Lessons 6 and 7 Worksheets Complete worksheets 16 - 17 from education pack 10 minutes at Tidy away and Pupils should be able to identify various shapes, end of each plenary angles and constructions in William De Morgan's lesson designs from images of his ceramics